Gabsang19/hello-world/README.md

 Hi Humans,

-here is Gabriel, recent graduated in Petroleum Engineering, I am interested in learning a bit about coding and github.
+here is Gabriel, recent graduate in Petroleum Engineering, I am interested in learning a bit about coding and github.